AdaCore/gnatstudio/docs/users_guide/extending.rst

       Whether the editor provides the ability to fold and unfold blocks.

-    * :guilabel:`Speed Column Policy`

-      .. index:: speed column policy

-      When the :guilabel:`Speed Column` is shown on the side of the
-      editors:

-      * :samp:`Never`

-      * :samp:`Always`

-      * :samp:`Automatic`

-        Shown whenever lines are highlighted in the editor, for example to show the current execution point or lines containing compilation errors.
-It disappears when no lines are highlighted.

     * :guilabel:`Use Windows ACL`

       A Windows-specific preference, disabled by default.
 When enabled, GPS